-Suspended students other than first-year students may apply to St. Lawrence University for readmission one semester after they were suspended.
+Suspended students may apply to St. Lawrence University for readmission one semester after they were suspended.
 Applications for readmission are available from the associate dean for academic advising.
 In addition to the completed application, the following information must be provided:

-1. Transcripts of academic work undertaken while suspended.

-- 2. Letters from instructors of courses in which students were enrolled while suspended. - 3.
+- 1. Transcripts of any academic work undertaken while suspended. - 2.
+Letters from instructors of courses in which students were enrolled while suspended. - 3.
 If applicable, letters of support from employers, counselors or therapists with whom the student has worked since suspension.